georgringer/news/Documentation/AdministratorManual/BestPractice/Routing/Index.rst

 Multiple routeEnhancers for news
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you use the news extension for different purposes on the same website (e.g. news and events), you may want different URL paths for them (e.g. */article/* and */event/*).
+If you use the news extension for different purposes on the same website
+(for example news and events), you may want different URL paths for
+them (for example */article/* and */event/*).
-It's possible to configure more than one routing enhancer for the news plugin on the same website.
+It is possible to configure more than one routing enhancer for the news plugin
+on the same website.

-Use :yaml:`limitToPages` to assign the appropiate configuration to the desired pages.
+Use :yaml:`limitToPages` to assign the appropriate configuration to the
+desired pages.

 .. code-block:: yaml
+   :caption: :file:`/typo3conf/sites/<your_identifier>/config.yaml`
    :linenos:
    :emphasize-lines: 2,11